-Blackbuck poaching case: 'Salman's bail plea to be rejected if he doesn't appear in court'
+Blackbuck poaching case: Jodhpur court warns Salman, says to reject bail plea if he fails to appear

-Jodhpur, July 04: Salman Khan's bail plea application in the 1998 blackbuck poaching case will be heard on July 17 by a Jodhpur trial court.
-However, the Jodhpur court on Thursday said that if the Bollywood actor doesn't appear before the court in next hearing, his bail will be rejected.
+Jodhpur, July 04: Bollywood actor Salman Khan's bail in connection with 1998 blackbuck poaching case will be rejected if he doesn't appear before the court in next hearing, the Jodhpur court said on Thursday.
+The next date of hearing is 27th September.
+The Court directed Salman Khan to be present before it on that date.
+He did not appear before the court today.

 The Bollywood actor had on April 5 been convicted in the 19-year-old case and sentenced to five years in jail for killing two blackbucks in Jodhpur during the shooting of the 1998 movie Hum Saath Saath Hain.